LinuxDroidMaster/Termux-Projects/projects/docker_android.md

 # How to run Docker on Android

-All the process is described in the following repository: https://github.com/AntonyZ89/docker-qemu-arm
+All the process is described in the following repository: https://github.com/AntonyZ89/docker-qemu-arm and in my [YOUTUBE VIDEO](https://youtu.be/vSUZ1xEhHfo?feature=shared)

 ## 🛠️ Prerequisites and tips